namigabbasov/Causal-Inference/ReadMe.md

 - Difference-in-Differences: identifying causal effects in panel data
 - Parallel trends assumption and its validation
 - Extensions of DiD: triple differences and event studies
-- Applications in labor economics and public policy

 ### Readings
 - [Card, David, and Alan B. Krueger.
 1994.
 “Minimum Wages and Employment: A Case Study of the Fast Food Industry in New Jersey and Pennsylvania.” *American Economic Review* 84(4): 772–793.](https://www.aeaweb.org/articles?id=10.1257/aer.84.4.772)